civicrm/civicrm-dev-docs/docs/tools/buildkit.md

 ```

 !!! tip "tips"
     * Run this as a non-`root` user who has `sudo` permission.
-This will ensure that new files are owned by a regular user, and (if necessary) it enables `civibuild` to restart Apache or edit `/etc/hosts`.
+This will ensure that new files are owned by a regular user, and (if necessary) it enables `civibuild` to restart your webserver and edit `/etc/hosts`.
     * Pay close attention to any instructions given in the output of this command.
-They may involve adding a line to your Apache configuration file.
+They may involve adding a line to your Apache or nginx configuration file.
     * To check which version of apache you have, run `apachectl -v`

 #### Testing amp's configuration {:#amp-test}